jobe3774/mbpv/README.md

 inverter.unitId| Modbus unit id inverter.maxOutput| maximum output of the inverter

-When creating a first configuration all keys but the inverter key can be omitted since mbpv creates them for you.
+When creating a first configuration file, all keys but the inverter key can be omitted since mbpv creates them for you.

 If you added your PV system to [pvoutput.org](https://www.pvoutput.org/), you can add a respective node containing your system id and your API key.